 Sub-contractors from all trades can provide data relating to their part of the job to increase the accuracy of the modelling.
 Using BIM really facilitates collaboration between stakeholders, as, for example, the architect and contractors will be working with a single shared model rather than separate ones.

-By utilizing BIM through cloud-based programmes, co-ordination and agreements between all stakeholders are able to be finalized before any ground is broken.
-It highlights possible problems in the design or functionality of the virtual construction, allowing solutions to be found before the problems have a chance to materialize in bricks and mortar.
+By utilising BIM through cloud-based programmes, co-ordination and agreements between all stakeholders are able to be finalised before any ground is broken.
+It highlights possible problems in the design or functionality of the virtual construction, allowing solutions to be found before the problems have a chance to materialise in bricks and mortar.